Are There Exceptions to Goodhart's Law? On the Moral Justification of Fairness-Aware Machine Learning: Abstract

 \section{Abstract}

-Fairness-aware machine learning (fair-ml) techniques are algorithmic interventions designed to ensure that individuals who are affected by the predictions of a machine learning model are treated fairly, typically measured in terms of a quantitative fairness metric.
-Despite the multitude of fairness metrics and fair-ml algorithms, there is still little guidance on the suitability of different approaches in practice.
-In this paper, we present a framework for moral reasoning about the justification of fairness metrics and explore the moral implications of the use of fair-ml algorithms that optimize for them.
-In particular, we argue that whether a distribution of outcomes is fair, depends not only on the cause of inequalities but also on what moral claims decision subjects have to receive a particular benefit or avoid a burden.
-We use our framework to analyze the suitability of two fairness metrics under different circumstances.
-Subsequently, we explore moral arguments that support or reject the use of the fair-ml algorithm introduced by \citet{hardt2016equality}.
-We argue that under very specific circumstances, particular metrics correspond to a fair distribution of burdens and benefits.
-However, we also illustrate that enforcing a fairness metric by means of a fair-ml algorithm may not result in the fair distribution of outcomes and can have several undesirable side effects.
-We end with a call for a more holistic evaluation of fair-ml algorithms, beyond their direct optimization objectives.
+Fairness-aware machine learning (fair-ml) techniques are algorithmic interventions designed to ensure that individuals who are affected by the predictions of a machine learning model are treated fairly.
+The problem is often posed as an optimization problem, where the objective is to achieve high predictive performance under a quantitative fairness constraint.
+However, any attempt to design a fair-ml algorithm must assume a world where Goodhart's law has an exception: when a fairness measure becomes an optimization constraint, it does \textit{not} cease to be a good measure.
+In this paper, we argue that fairness measures are particularly sensitive to Goodhart's law.
+Our main contributions are as follows.
+First, we present a framework for moral reasoning about the justification of fairness metrics.
+In contrast to existing work, our framework incorporates the belief that whether a distribution of outcomes is fair, depends not only on the cause of inequalities but also on what moral claims decision subjects have to receive a particular benefit or avoid a burden.
+We use the framework to distil moral and empirical assumptions under which particular fairness metrics correspond to a fair distribution of outcomes.
+Second, we explore the extent to which employing fairness metrics as a constraint in a fair-ml algorithm is morally justifiable, exemplified by the fair-ml algorithm introduced by \citet{hardt2016equality}.
+We illustrate that enforcing a fairness metric through a fair-ml algorithm often does not result in the fair distribution of outcomes that motivated its use and can even harm the individuals the intervention was intended to protect.